How to overcome your child's attention-seeking behaviour

 Click here to know more about ADHD and parenting a child with ADHD

 Whatever be the reason for your child demonstrating attention-seeking behaviour, it is your duty to guide him towards the right path and make sure his behaviour doesn’t get the better of him.
 Here are a few tips to help you deal with your attention-seeking child:

 1. Lay down ground rules:

 First things first.
 Sit your child down and explain what is acceptable behaviour and what isn’t.
-Tell him that displaying unwanted behaviour will not fetch him any attention.
-However, remember to have the conversation with him when you both are in a good mood.
-James Lehman also suggests giving alternate options to his attention-seeking behaviour like writing a journal.
+Tell her that displaying unwanted behaviour will not fetch her any attention.
+However, remember to have the conversation with her when you both are in a good mood.
+James Lehman also suggests giving alternate options to her attention-seeking behaviour like writing a journal.
 He says, “Be sure to have some other options prepared for them, such as the journal suggestion.
 “Instead of starting fights with your sister, or ruining the evening for everyone with your bad mood, you can write about it in a journal.
-I can talk to you every night at a certain time.”
+I can talk to you every night at a certain time."
 This way, your child’s needs are being addressed and they feel important, but you’re not letting them dominate the house.”